ruricolist/spinneret/README.md

     ≡ (:div (:p (:span "Hello")))

 Note that :TAG only allows you to *select* a tag, not *create* one.
 The tag must still be one that is known to Spinneret to be valid.
+(That is, either defined as part of HTML or matching the requirements for a custom element.)

 For maximum dynamicity, you can combine :TAG and :ATTRS: